spcampbell/FireStic/README.md

 `pip install <module name>` should get you set up.

 > NOTE: If [premailer](http://www.peterbe.com/plog/premailer.py) throws errors on install, it is usually due to
-> package dependencies missing in our OS related to `lxml`.
+> package dependencies missing in the OS related to `lxml`.
 For Ubuntu, try this:
 >
 > `sudo apt-get install -y libxml2-dev libxslt1-dev zlib1g-dev`
 >